Wireless Image Retrieval at the Edge: Methods

 We remark that, here we learn the distribution of the quantized feature vectors, but unlike recent works \cite{balle_hierarchical, mentzer_lossless_cvpr} , we do not consider adaptive probability model and do not introduce another neural network to predict parameters $\{\alpha_k, \mu_k, \sigma_k\}$ of the mixture.
 The reason for that is the proposed simple model performs sufficiently well, and we want to avoid introducing any communication overhead by sending additional parameters per image.
 Instead, we use the available bandwidth for sending quantized feature vectors only.

-With the model presented above, we can easily estimate the PMF of the quantized vector $\mathbf{q}$, which can be directly used to feed the arithmetic coding engine in the test phase, but also to evaluate the approximated entropy term in our loss function, which we define as a weighted sum of two objectives:
+With the model presented above, we can easily estimate the PMF of the quantized vector $\mathbf{q}$, which can be directly used to feed the arithmetic coding engine in the test phase, but also to evaluate the average approximate entropy over the dataset in our loss function, which we define as a weighted sum of two objectives:

 where $l_{ce}$ is the cross-entropy between the predicted class (identity) and the ground truth for the retrieval task.
-The second component of the loss function corresponds to the Shannon entropy of the quantized vector, representing the average length of the output of the arithmetic encoder.
+The second component of the loss function corresponds to the empirical Shannon entropy of the quantized vector, representing the average length of the output of the arithmetic encoder.
 Such formulation allows for a smooth transition between the retrieval accuracy and number of bits necessary to send the feature vector in a lossy fashion.
-Moreover, minimizing the entropy term is equivalent to maximizing the likelihood of $p(q)$, which allows a satisfactory fit of our approximated distribution to a true underlying distribution of the discrete symbols.
+Moreover, minimizing the entropy term is equivalent to maximizing the likelihood of $p(q)$, which corresponds to increasing the certainty of our model, and allows a satisfactory fit of our approximated distribution to the true underlying distribution of the discrete symbols.

-We apply settings discussed in Section~\ref{subs:prid_baseline} to train the feature encoder, the fully-connected classifier and the density model.
+We apply the same settings discussed in Section~\ref{subs:prid_baseline} to train the feature encoder, the fully-connected classifier and the density model.
 We train the whole network for 20 epochs, reduce the learning rate to $0.001$ and train for further 30 epochs.
 We initialize our mixture parameters as follows: $\alpha_k = \frac{1}{K}$, $\mu_k = 0$, $\sigma_k = k^2, k=1, 2, \dots K$.
-To ensure the stability of the training the weight parameter $\lambda_i$ at epoch $i$ is set as:
+To ensure the convergence during training, in the first epochs we prioritize the $l_{ce}$ loss term by setting the weight parameter $\lambda_i$ at epoch $i$ as: